Please Report Any Broken Links Or Trouble You Might Come Across To The Webmaster

 By And/Or Copyright

-Schmitt 70k Aloysius H. Schmitt (4 December 1909 - 7 December 1941) was born in St. Lucas, Iowa.
-He was appointed Acting Chaplain with rank of Lieutenant (jg.) in the United States Navy on 28 June 1939.
-He was serving on board the battleship USS Oklahoma (BB-37) when the Japanese attacked Pearl Harbor on 7 December 1941.
-When his ship capsized, he became entrapped, along with other members of the crew, in a compartment where only a small porthole provided outlet for escape.
+On 07 December 1941, Father Schmitt was hearing confessions prior to serving Sunday mass on board the battleship USS Oklahoma (BB 37) when the Japanese attacked Pearl Harbor.
+When the ship capsized, he became trapped, along with other members of the crew, in a compartment where only a small porthole provided an outlet for escape.
 He assisted a number of men through the porthole, and then gave up his own chance to escape so that more men might be rescued.
+Fr.
+Schmitt died on board Oklahoma, and was the first military chaplain of any faith to have died in World War II.
 He received the Navy and Marine Corps Medal posthumously for his courage and self-sacrifice.
+In late 2017, his award was upgraded to the Silver Star which was presented to the Schmitt family in a ceremony at Loras College in Dubuque, Iowa, "Father Al's" alma mater, on 07 December 2017.

 Bill Gonyo